deXcoder9/roomify-hotel/README.md

   - Displays the total review count for each room.
   - Users can post reviews for rooms after booking.

-- **Room Details Page**
-  - Detailed room description including price per night, room size, and availability.
-  - Showcases room images and special offers (if available).
-  - "Book Now" button to book the room, ensuring the room becomes unavailable upon booking.
-  - Reviews section for user feedback, with a message displayed if no reviews are available.
-  - Date picker for users to select the booking date (single day).
-  - Booking summary modal with a confirm button to finalize the booking.

 - **My Bookings Page**
   - Displays the list of rooms booked by the logged-in user.